-To insure minimum maintenance cost, cabinet should be thoroughly emptied and washed out every three months.
+To insure minimum maintenance cost, cabinet should be thoroughly emptied and washed out at least once a month.
 The exterior should be washed weekly.
 A mild soap and water solution is recommended for painted surfaces of the cabinet.
 Do not use cleaners containing abrasive materials which will scratch or dull finish.
-The waste outlet should be flushed with a bucket of water following each cleaning.
+The waste outlet should be flushed with water following each cleaning.